 - sudo ufw status verbose

-If UFW is disabled, which is the default, you’ll see something like this:
+If UFW is disabled, which is the default, the output will be this:

 If UFW is active, which it should be if you followed Step 3, the output will say that it’s active and will list any rules that you have set.
 For example, if the firewall is set to allow SSH (port

-22) connections from anywhere, the output might look something like this:
+22) connections from anywhere, the output might include something like this:

 OutputStatus: active To Action From -- ------ ---- 22/tcp ALLOW IN Anywhere